Ten Titles for Christian Women to Wear

 put on tender mercies . . .
 (Colossians 3: 12)

-We gladly respond to the title of Beloved, with probably a blush and a feeling of being special.
-We may not respond so joyfully when God adds Holy to the mix, but we can be sure that if He calls us holy, He will qualify us for the title.
+Any woman will gladly respond to the title of Beloved, with probably a blush and a feeling of being special.
+She may not respond so promptly when God adds Holy to the mix, but if she is willing to answer to Holy, God will qualify her for the title.

-We are not required to prove our holiness; but we are expected to maintain the kind of connectedness with Him which will facilitate His Holiness covering our unholiness until that practice becomes the norm.
-We can evaluate our progress by how consistently we wear the kindness, humility and other virtues listed in this and the following verse.
+He will help her maintain the kind of connectedness with Him which will facilitate a display of His holiness in her life.
+She can evaluate her progress by how consistently she wears the kindness, humility and other virtues listed in verses 12 and 13 of Colossians 3.

 7) Temple of the Holy Spirit